AveCoders/CS50-AI_with_Python_Files/README.md

 # CS50-AI_with_Python_Files
-Files of programs mentioned in CS50 Introduction to AI with Python series
+Files for CS50: Introduction to AI with Python series

 Content: